IPKNENN/SAPUI5_Crossnavigation/README.md

 # Navigation from Ui5 -> Ui5

-It contains these simple four steps to recreate after you created the necessary Apps:
-Actually 4 if you want the launch page for testing.
+follow these 4 steps (5 steps if you include the launchpage for testing) to recreate the crossnavigation for custom ui5 to custom ui5:

 | File or Folder         | Purpose                                                                          |
 | ---------------------- | -------------------------------------------------------------------------------- |